biril/jasq/README.md

 `bower install jasq` to obtain the latest Jasq plus dependencies.
 If you prefer to avoid bower, just include [jasq.js](https://raw.github.com/biril/jasq/master/jasq.js) in your project along with [RequireJS](https://github.com/jrburke/requirejs) and [Squire.js](https://github.com/iammerrick/Squire.js).
-Typical examples of `test.html` / `main.js` to kick off a test suite would look like this
+A typical example of a `test.html` to kick off a test suite would be

 ```html
 <html>